Our API

 2. The Rules collection is optional when updating.
 If it is present, all existing rules will be deleted before parsing the new ones.
 If it is not present, existing rules will remain unchanged.

-segmentid The ID of the segment to be updated.
+• SEGMENTID The ID of the segment to be updated.

-Expected body request: JSON XML
+Expected request: JSONXML

 {